In part 2 of this 2-part “Get the Look” style guide, I’ll show you how to bring a touch of Scandi style to your small bathroom, with “Lagom”.

 If you haven’t already done so, why not read part 1?

-Lagom in small bathroom
+Lagom in a small bathroom

 Roughly translating as “just enough”, Lagom is the perfect philosophy to live by, especially in a time when the average UK home is shrinking in size, reaching dimensions that were last seen in the 1930s (when records began!).
 Many of us are guilty of owning more possessions than we could possibly ever need, which is where Lagom kicks into action.

-So, we’ve produced some tips on how to create the perfect small Lagom bathroom.
+To help you downsize to just your barest essentials, we’ve produced some tips on how to create the perfect small Lagom bathroom.

 Tips for Lagom in a small bathroom